yuanlin2004/lumi-blog/_posts/2024-05-19-The-Fun-of-Re-Discovery.md

 The goal of `llama-np.py` was to perform inference of non-trivial language models at usable speed on my home PC.
 For example, it should be able to handle inference for Llama-2-7B.
 I figured that 7 seconds per generated word would be tolerable.
 (It is not as I learnt.)

-`llama-np.py` is being developed in the [open](https://github.com/yuanlin2004/lumi/tree/main/llama-np).
+`llama-np.py` is being developed in the open on [github](https://github.com/yuanlin2004/lumi/tree/main/llama-np).
 Along with the code repository, I'd like to share my experiences and learnings, hence this blog series.

 `llama-np.py` was originally written in `numpy` as it was the starting point for many DL frameworks, such as Theano, Chainer, MXNet, PyTorch and JAX.
 Initially, I did not include using GPU as a must-have since I thought it would be just a performance bonus.
 However, I couldn't resist, and now `llama-np.py` can run on GPU via `cupy`.

-[Currently](https://github.com/yuanlin2004/lumi/tree/84b3832169e9b7ef4f1feaf9680bfba8acaff964), `llama-np.py` can perform llama-3-8B inference in fp32 at approximately 1.2 tokens per second (tok/s) on CPU and 2.24 tok/s on GPU, measured on my gaming PC circa 2023 (AMD Ryzen 7700x CPU with over 32GB RAM and a RTX 4070 GPU).
-To put this speed in perspective, [`llama.cpp`](https://github.com/ggerganov/llama.cpp) can perform Llama-3-8B inference at 10 tok/s, with 8 bit quantization.
+[Currently @84b3832](https://github.com/yuanlin2004/lumi/tree/84b3832169e9b7ef4f1feaf9680bfba8acaff964), `llama-np.py` can perform llama-3-8B inference in fp32 at approximately 1.2 tokens per second (tok/s) on CPU and 2.24 tok/s on GPU, measured on my gaming PC circa 2023 (AMD Ryzen 7700x CPU with over 32GB RAM and a RTX 4070 GPU).
+To put this speed in perspective, Georgi Gerganov's excellent [`llama.cpp`](https://github.com/ggerganov/llama.cpp) can perform Llama-3-8B inference at 10 tok/s, with 8 bit quantization.
 While `llama-np.py` is not the fastest, it is a very usable and provides me with the foundation needed for further exploration.

 ## The *Flow* Approach to Learn and Explore